jcu-eresearch/dc24-ingester-platform/README.md

 4. Now you can run the client, currently in an IPython instance (see below)
 5. To run the unit tests use **./bin/tests**

+Additionally, you may need to clone, and **python setup.py develop** install the API client into the this projects virtual env.

 ### Client example usage

 ```python